spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

       parent `Step` or `Pipeline`. :ref:`[more]<devel_io_substeps_and_output>`
     - `output_use_model`: True to always base output file names on the `DataModel.meta.filename` of the `DataModel` being saved.
-    - `input_dir`: The directory where the input files are located.
-      General defined by the primary input file.
+    - `input_dir`: Generally defined by the location of the primary input file unless otherwise specified.

 Classes, Methods, Functions
 ---------------------------